 Hydrolysate is produced by further heating the product with acid or enzymes, which further breaks the bonds between the adjoined amino acids, making them pre-digested.
 This allows your body to be able to transport and absorb them more quickly, and your muscles utilize them up more easily.
 However, there are a few drawbacks to this extra process.
 First, it compromises taste, making it quite bitter.
 Second, this type of protein is quite expensive.
 Therefore, the extra cost in addition to its harsh taste, all for its rapid digestion rate, in my opinion, isn’t justifiable.
 (7)

-Here are 5 of the most commonly used protein powders out on the market today:
+Here are 5 of the most common protein powders on the market today

 1. Whey Protein

 Whey protein comes from milk.
 During the cheese making process, whey is the liquid that separates from the curds.
 It’s high in protein, but also contains lactose, a milk sugar that many people have difficulty digesting, which is commonly known as lactose intolerance.

 Whey protein concentrate retains a significant portion of lactose during its processing.
 However, whey protein isolate, being additionally filtered, is stripped of nearly all of its lactose, making it acceptable to use for those who struggle with being lactose intolerant.

 Whey is a quickly digested protein rich in branched-chain amino acids (BCAAs).
 And leucine, being one of these BCAAs, plays a major role in promoting muscle growth, repair and recovery.
 What this means is, when amino acids are digested and absorbed into the bloodstream, they are readily available for muscle protein synthesis (MPS), or the creation of new muscle tissue.
 (8, 9)

 In fact, several studies conducted with normal-weight, overweight and obese individuals concluded that whey protein actually improved over-all body composition by decreasing fat mass and increasing lean muscle tissue.
 (10, 11)